juanuys/juanuys.github.io/_posts/2020-07-14-introduction-to-game-design.md

 I'm reminded that Coursera peer assessments aren't university-grade.
 There are no entry requirements, and it's mostly free, so expect every calibre.
 Some comments were just a "." which were just put there to get beyond the "you have to submit something" restriction.
 I did feel cheated after leaving quite substantial feedback myself.

-This week is a rehash of things I know, but I did invent my first pen & paper game in a while, so I guess I learnt how to make a better pen & paper game.
+Since this week is quite high level and introductory, it is a rehash of things I know, but I did invent my first pen & paper game in a while.

 Oh, and before I forget, I converted my game to a Python simulation so I could determine whether the game favours either character, and it turned out to be quite balanced in the end. (link TBC)